Leo-Simpson/c-lasso/paper/paper-long.md

 l_{\rho}(r) = \begin{cases} (1-r)^2 &if \quad \rho \leq r \leq 1 \\ (1-\rho)(1+\rho-2r) & if \quad r \leq \rho \\ 0 &if \quad r \geq 1 \end{cases}
 $$

-This formulation is similar to *C1* but uses the Huberized Square Hinge loss for robust classification with (constrained) sparse $\beta$ vector estimation.
+This formulation is similar to *C1* but uses the Huberized Square Hinge loss for robust classification with (constrained) sparse $\beta$ vector estimation [@Rosset:2007].